SalvatorePreviti/CyberPets2077/README.md

 Unfortunately the specifications were quite vague in terms of where this service would run, how many and what kind of consumers it would have.
 However we could already discuss some possible improvements:

+- As stated before, a proper and well thought auth system.
 - A maximum number of pets should be decided to avoid the possibility of a single user creating too many entries filling up the database or slowing down the system.
 - APIs could follow [HATEOAS](https://en.wikipedia.org/wiki/HATEOAS)/[HAL](https://en.wikipedia.org/wiki/Hypertext_Application_Language) to better support versioning and remove the responsibility of the client of generating URLs.
 - Integration and basic E2E testing is not present and should be implemented before going live.